 - Total quantity >=: if all the receipts contain x products or more

 - Per transaction quantity >=: if one receipt contains x products or more

 - Every X items (per transaction): every x products purchased by the member (per receipt)

 Use case: you will purchase a pullover of category winter (targeting = products), which costs 120€.
 You will get your NQ points multiplied by 3 to upgrade faster to next tier.

 Creating rules based on non-sales events

-There are two conditions which can be used in rules based on email behaviour: “Every email opened” and “Every email clicked”.
+There are two conditions that can be used in rules based on email behaviour: “Every email opened” and “Every email clicked”.